Ya-Za/dagnn/README.md

 The paths for the parameters and data are specified as variables atop `DagNNNoisy.m`.
 The parameters can be changed by modifying the json files to be read, while the data can be modified by creating new data `.mat` files.

+## Setting Up Utah Center For High Performance Computing (CHPC) Account

+Alternatively, one can create a CHPC account to run the program.
+To do so, please follow the following link for instructions.
+Once logged into a CHPC server, perform steps in [Installation section](## Installation) to install.
+Then execute.

 ## Contributors

 Yasin Zamani <br>